 Results of a six year project evaluating four systems to treat wastewater from dairy milk houses:

-Septic performance across MN
+Septic system performance

 Research reports from OSTP evaluating the performance and impacts of various septic system types.
 Locations include Otter Tail County, Stocking Lake Watershed and Rice County.